oduwsdl/MergeArabicNames/README.md

 # MergeArabicNames
-This script leverages <a href="https://translate.google.com/">Google Translate</a> to Merge different transliterations of an Arabic name(s).
+This script leverages <a href="https://translate.google.com/" target="_blank">Google Translate</a> to Merge different transliterations of an Arabic name(s).

 # Features:
 1. Processes a list of names with multiple transliterations each.